Limnoria/Limnoria-doc/use/getting_started.rst

 Understanding the help syntax
 =============================

-The syntax of a command describes how to run a command.
-The syntax is given by the help command.
+This section further explains the help syntax given by the ``help`` command.

 Some examples:

 help [<plugin>] [<command>]